nikitalystsev/labs_python_sem1/README.md

 # labs_python_sem1
-laboratory and test work on programming in python in the first semester at MSTU
+laboratory and test work on programming in python in the first semester at BMSTU